futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 * Could provides the initial connection for user to get the SQL executor to submit a query so that we can load balance the query load on
 SQL executors.
 If we colocate the SQL executor with a K2 storage node, the coordinator could assign the query to the proper SQL executor to gain data locality
-*  In the future, we could add SQL parsing, planning, and optimization logic to the coordinator so that it could generate SQL plan segements to submit to different SQL executors to do parallel executions and keep track of the Query life cycle.
+*  In the future, we could add SQL parsing, planning, and optimization logic to the coordinator so that it could generate SQL plan segments to submit to different SQL executors to do parallel executions and keep track of the Query life cycle.
 * For prototype, we could use a single instance coordinator.
 We could add a distributed coordinators by using raft consensus protocol.

 ### SQL Executor
 The SQL executor run SQL queries locally.
-For the first version, it is implemented by integrating with postgres, i.e., it is a single instance query executor.
+For the first version, it is implemented by integrating with Postgres, i.e., it is a single instance query executor.
 * It is stateless, i.e., it won't create any local system databases and tables.
 * It provide libpq APIs for users to submit queries and get back query results.